Master of Science in Human Resource Management

 - Develop, implement, monitor, and effectively assess core HR policies, procedures, and processes.

-- Apply and adhere to statutory and legal requirements when administering HRM policies and procedures.
+- Apply and adhere to statutory and legal requirements when administering HR policies and procedures.

 - Become "change agents" and lead change within organizations.

-- Input and retrieve demographic data using state-of-the-art HRIS systems.
+- Input and retrieve demographic data using state-of-the-art Human Resource Information Systems (HRIS).

 - Manage cross-functional activities (i.e. globalization, cultural, ethnic, teams, etc.)